Ja'Kobe Walter

-Early life and high school
+Early life and high school career

 Walter grew up in McKinney, Texas and initially attended McKinney High School.
-He averaged 23.3 points, 7.6 rebounds, 1.9 assists, and 2.3 steals per game as a junior as McKinney won the state championship.
+A shooting guard, he averaged 23.3 points, 7.6 rebounds, 1.9 assists, and 2.3 steals per game as a junior leading McKinney to a state championship.
 Walter transferred to Link Academy in Branson, Missouri prior to the start of his senior year.
 Walter was selected to play in the 2023 McDonald's All-American Boys Game during his senior year.
 He was also selected to play for Team USA in the Nike Hoops Summit.

 Recruiting

-Walter is a consensus five-star recruit and one of the top players in the 2023 class, according to major recruiting services.
-He committed to play college basketball at Baylor over offers from Texas, Auburn, and Alabama.
+Walter was a consensus five-star recruit and one of the top players in the 2023 class, according to major recruiting services.
+On June 22, 2022, he committed to playing college basketball for Baylor over offers from Texas, Auburn and Alabama.